gregnz/stocks/NTNX.md

 Deferred revenue really confused me.
 I didn't think Nutanix had any sort of subscription revenue, so ... where was all the deferred revenue coming from?
 Reading the 10Q's seemed to confirm my initial thoughts.
 I contacted Investor Relations (who were really helpful) who confirmed that the deferred revenue is mainly from support contracts.
 So very little to no subscription revenue.

+>The next phase, as presented at our March Investor Day, would be to sell more subscriptions...

 ### DCF